Scott Vogel

-Scott Vogel (born April 5, 1973) is an American vocalist.
-He is the lead singer and founding member of hardcore punk band Terror, and formerly of Buried Alive and World Be Free.
+Scott Vogel is an American vocalist.
+He is the lead singer and founding member of hardcore punk band Terror and Buffalo hardcore bands Buried Alive and Bad Blood.
+He has been the vocalist of various other projects including Slugfest, Despair and World Be Free.

 Career

-Vogel was born in Buffalo, New York.

-In the early 1990s, he played in the band Slugfest; in the mid 1990s in the band Despair; and in the late 1990s in the band Buried Alive.
+In the early 1990s, Vogel played in the band Slugfest; in the mid 1990s in the band Despair; and in the late 1990s in the band Buried Alive.
 He also played drums in Against All Hope and Fadeaway.

 Terror was formed in 2002 and are currently signed to Pure Noise.
-They have released a total of seven studio albums, along with a number of live albums, EPs, and other recordings.
-Sink to the Hell was released in December 2020.
+They have released a total of eight studio albums, along with a number of live albums, EPs, and other recordings.
+Pain Into Power was released in May 2022.

 World Be Free, currently signed to Revelation Records, is a newer project which began in 2014 and features Vogel on vocals, along with guitarist Joe Garlipp (Despair), guitarist Andrew Kline (Strife), drummer Sammy Siegler (Judge/CIV/Rival Schools), and bassist Alex Barreto (Chain of Strength/Excel).
 The band's debut full length titled The Anti-Circle was released on February 6, 2016.